altaga/Project-Apollo/Tech-Docs/READMETest.md

 <hr>

 <div style="text-align:justify">
 Scan any of the following QR codes with the application.
+  #### Click on the arrows!

 </div>